arpitagarwaldev/arpitagarwaldev/README.md

 </div>

-## 👨💻 About Arpit Agarwal - Senior AI Research Engineer
+## 👨💻 About Arpit Agarwal - Senior AI Engineer

 **Arpit Agarwal** is a leading **AI Research Engineer** and **GitHub developer** specializing in **Agentic AI systems**, **LLM fine-tuning**, and **autonomous AI agents**.
 Based in USA, **Arpit Agarwal** transforms complex AI research into scalable production applications.
 Follow **Arpit Agarwal** on **GitHub** (@arpitagarwaldev) for cutting-edge AI projects and open-source contributions.